Many people find it necessary to find DIY soundproofing solutions to cut out pollution from traffic, neighbors, and other rooms in the same house.

 On its own, acoustic sealant (like this one found on Amazon) isn’t the most effective method, but it’s very helpful when used alongside a number of other methods.

-Essentially it’s the final touch to a larger soundproofing project.
+Essentially it’s the final touch to a larger DIY soundproofing project.
 Although you might be tempted to buy ordinary caulk because it’s cheaper, don’t.
 Acoustic sealant is specifically designed to help soundproof a room.

 So how is acoustic sealant different from ordinary caulk?
 Acoustic sealant is designed to stay permanently flexible and rubbery.

 Normal caulk hardens over time and therefore can shrink and crack, both of which will reduce its soundproofing properties.

 The fact that acoustic sealant remains flexible means it can move with the building, and will always have a tight seal on any cracks it covers.

 Once you’ve got hold of some acoustic sealant, make sure to apply it anywhere there’s a gap or seam between two building materials.